syncfusion-content/asp.netmvc-docs/aspnetmvc/PDF/Color-Space.md

 * PdfSubmitAction that submits the data that is entered into the PDF form
 * PdfResetAction that resets the fields of the PDF form

 1. Following are the actions for Document Object:

 	* AfterOpen action to be performed after the document is opened
 	* AfterPrint action to be performed after the document is printed
 	* AfterSave action to be performed after the document is saved
 	* BeforeClose action to be performed before the document is closed
 	* BeforePrint action to be performed before the document is printed
 	* BeforeSave action to be performed before the document is saved

 2. Following are the actions for Annotation Object:

 	* GotFocus action to be performed when the annotation gets focus
 	* LostFocus action to be performed when the annotation loses focus
 	* MouseEnter action to be performed when the cursor enters the active area of the annotation
 	* MouseLeave action to be performed when the cursor leaves the active area of the annotation
 	* MouseDown action to be performed when the mouse button is pressed inside the active area of the annotation
 	* MouseUp action to be performed when the mouse button is released inside the active area of the annotation

 3. Following are the actions for Form Field Object:

 	* Calculate JavaScript action to be performed to recalculate the value of the field
 	* Format JavaScript action to be performed before the field is formatted to display the value
 	* Validate JavaScript action to be performed when the value of the field is changed
 	* KeyPressed JavaScript action to be performed when the user types, key-stroke into a text field or combo box, or modifies the selection in a scrollable list box

-### Sound Action
+## Sound Action

 Sound action plays a specified music file in the PDF document.
 Volume and repeat can be specified for the sound action.

-[C#]
+{% highlight c# %}